kunci115/conversational-agent/README.md

 conversational agent with llm gpt-4o

 - things to build for example are:
-    - example use azure openai with python
+    - example use azure openai with python (done)
-    - example use history as previous knowledge and context
+    - example use history as previous knowledge and context (done)
-    - example use case for function call(ongoing)
+    - example use case for function call with gpt-4o model(done)
     - use RAG (retreival augmented generation) as added knowledge for product(todo)
     - to be continue..